Sri Lanka's Cultural Do's and Don'ts

 - Note that when you are a guest in someone’s home, your hosts may sit and watch you eat.
 Accept food when it is offered, though you are not required to finish your plate.

 - Never give money to begging children and women.
 If you give even a small coin, many more people will instantly materialize and can aggressively follow you.
-In addition, be aware that holy men near temples and sacred rivers may ask for compensation after tying a dyed red-and-yellow thread around your wrist and pressing a dot of red turmeric on your forehead.
+Avoid holy men with promises of spiritual healing for compensation.